 - Line Dances from Dublin Senior Center line dance instructor, Millie.

-- Melody Minstrels – past performances from the Dublin Senior Center’s Melody Minstrels with ukulele, hula dancers, singers, and more
+- Melody Minstrels – performances by the Dublin Senior Center’s Melody Minstrels with ukulele players, hula dancers, singers, and more

 - Paper Crafts and more – Instructional craft videos from Dublin Senior Center volunteers, Arvind and Kalai.

 - Improv for Seniors – “Don’t Send a Man to the Grocery Store”

 - Chair Yoga - short and simple exercises with Dublin Senior Center volunteer, Lakshmi